terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/fscloud/README.md

 # Financial Services Cloud profile example

-## *Note:* This example is only deploying Postgresql in a compliant manner the other infrastructure is not necessarily compliant.
+:exclamation: This example is only deploying Postgresql in a compliant manner the other infrastructure is not necessarily compliant.

+See also the documentation of the [Financial Services ICD Postgresql module](../../profiles/fscloud/).

 An example using the fscloud profile to deploy a compliant Postgresql instance.
 This example uses the IBM Cloud terraform provider to: